GrizzlyFr/zketech_controller/README.md

 The next developpement stages shall be:
 - Building a graphical interface with support for local languages and multiple steps tests described in text files
 - Fixing upper boundaries checks when launching tests
-- Finding the exchange frames when performing a calibration